courselabs/kubernetes/labs/pods/README.md

 ```
 </details><br/>

-Connect to the container inside the Pod:
+You can get the logs from any type of application running in a Pod.
+You can also execute commands inside the Pod container and see the output:

 ```
-# this will fail:
-kubectl exec -it whoami -- sh
+kubectl exec whoami -- /app/whoami
 ```

-> This container image doesn't have a shell installed!
+> This tries to run another copy of the application in the container, but only one app can listen on port 80, so it exits with an error.

 Let's try another app: